vuejs/docs/src/guide/component-dynamic-async.md

 As you can see, this method accepts a factory function returning a `Promise`.
 Promise's `resolve` callback should be called when you have retrieved your component definition from the server.
 You can also call `reject(reason)` to indicate the load has failed.

-You can also return a `Promise` in the factory function, so with Webpack 2 and ES2015 syntax you can do:
+You can also return a `Promise` in the factory function, so with Webpack 2 or later and ES2015 syntax you can do:

 ```js
 import { defineAsyncComponent } from 'vue'